 Our guide to starting a conversation at work will show you:

-- Expert opinions on appropriate topics of conversation in the workplace,
+- Expert opinions on appropriate conversation topics in the workplace,

-- 115 Conversation starters for work meetings, events, and casual conversations you can use in person and on your company’s internal communication software, as well as
+- 115 conversation starters for work meetings, events, and casual conversations, as well as

-- Traits you should nurture if you want to improve your workplace conversation skills.
+- 3 traits you should nurture if you want to improve your workplace conversation skills.

-So, if you want to know how to use conversation starters at work, read ahead!
+So, if you want to know how to start a professional conversation, read ahead!

 Table of Contents